sonigeez/saheli_app/README.md

 Database: MongoDB and redis

 ## Contribution
 We welcome all contributors who are interested in making this app a reality.
-If you're interested in contributing, please reach out to us at [email address] or create a pull request with your changes.
+If you're interested in contributing, create a pull request with your changes.

 ## App Flow